-15. Supervision of Geotechnical Works.
+15. Supervision and Certification of Geotechnical Works.

 All earthworks including the construction of retaining walls, building foundations and the placement & compaction of fill material must be supervised by a suitably qualified geo-professional.
-In supervising the works, the suitably qualified geo-professional must ensure that they are constructed and otherwise completed in general accordance with the Geotechnical Assessment Report, and any subsequent reports including the engineering plans and geotechnical recommendations, relevant engineering codes of practice and detailed plans forming part of the application.
+In supervising the works, the suitably qualified geo-professional must ensure that they are constructed and otherwise completed in general accordance with the "Geotechnical Assessment Report, ref AKL2024-0257AD, Rev. 1, prepared by CMW Geosciences, dated 20 February 2025" including the engineering plans and geotechnical recommendations, relevant engineering codes of practice and detailed plans forming part of the application.
 The supervising engineer's contact details must be provided in writing to the Council prior to earthworks commencing on site.